 Ms. Rani Joseph Palatty Dr. S.M.
 Misal

-Research Scholar, Research Guide,
+Research Scholar, Research Guide, D.C.R.C.

-D.C.R.C.
 Savitri Bai Phule Pune University C.T.
 Bora College, Shirur Pune,

-+919867881140 +919860320330

-rani.palatty@yahoo.co.in smmisal@gmail.com
++919867881140 +919860320330 rani.palatty@yahoo.co.in smmisal@gmail.com

 The RBI and the Government are making several efforts to reduce the use of cash in the economy by promoting the digital payment devices including prepaid instruments and cards.
 RBI's effort to encourage these new verities of payment and settlement facilities aims to achieve the goal of a 'less cash society'.
 Here the term less cash society and cashless transaction economy indicate the same thing of reducing cash transactions and settlement rather doing transaction digitally.
-Cashless transaction economy doesn't mean shortage of cash rather it 'indicates a culture of people setting transactions digitally payment culture along with the expansion of infrastructure facilities is needed to achieve the goal.
+Cashless transaction economy doesn't mean shortage of cash rather it 'indicates a culture of people setting transactions digitally.
+In a modern economy, money moves electronically.
+Hence the spared of digitally payment culture along with the expansion of infrastructure facilities is needed to achieve the goal.
 Cashless economy is an economic system in which there is little or very low cash flow in a society and goods and services are bought and paid through electronic media.
 Cashless economy is the economy in which transactions are made by debit cards, credit cards, cheques or direct transfer from one account to another